EE120-Course-Staff/ee120-course-staff.github.io/policies.md

 **Location**: Valley Life Sciences 2060

 **Recordings**: Lecture recordings will be posted to a Youtube playlist.
 However, we reserve the right to withold recordings if attendance drops too low.
-If you are unable to attend lecture due to circumstances outside of your control and the recording is unavaliable, please contact the admin staff.

 **Lecture Threads**: There will be an Ed thread for each lecture where you can ask questions about lecture topics.